2nd annual Daddying Film Fest & Forum (D3F)

-DADvocacy Consulting Group's Daddy Appleseed Fund created the inaugural Daddying Film Festival (DFF), which ran June 13-20, 2022.
-The expanded 2nd annual Daddying Film Festival & Forum (D3F) will take place two weeks before Father's Day in June 2023.
-The D3F provides a stage for students to use film as a vehicle to communicate the importance of fathers or father figures in their lives.
+DADvocacy Consulting Group's Daddy Appleseed Fund created the 1st annual Daddying Film Festival, which ran June 13-20, 2022.
+The expanded Daddying Film Festival & Forum (D3F) took place two weeks before Father's Day in June 2023.
+D3F provides a stage for 1st-grade through college undergraduate students, Dads/Dad figures, and other indie filmmakers to use film as a vehicle to communicate the importance of having or being an involved Dad.

-The D3F celebrates creativity, authenticity, and communication skills and helps prepare students to think critically as they view films and videos.
-Because a child’s relationship with their father is not always a positive one, the D3F acknowledges that student submissions may also express the sorrow – or "daddy yearning" – they may feel when a positive father figure either has been absent from their lives or may not be present in the way he or she wants/needs them to be.
+The D3F celebrates creativity, authenticity, and communication skills and, more specifically, helps prepare students to think critically as they view films and videos.
+Because a child’s relationship with their father is not always a positive one, the D3F acknowledges that submissions may also express the sorrow – or "daddy yearning" – filmmakers may feel when a positive father figure either has been absent from their lives or may not be present in the way he or she wants/needs them to be.

-For the D3F, students, dads/dad figures, and indie filmmakers create short films/videos that adhere to one of the following three themes:
+Students, Dads/Dad figures, and indie filmmakers create short films/videos for the D3F that adhere to one of the following three themes:

-A letter to my father OR A letter to my daughter/son
+A letter to my father OR A letter to my child(ren)

-The most joyful/fun thing I ever did with my father and/or daughter/son
+The most joyful/fun thing I ever did with my father and/or child(ren)

-If I could make one wish come true for my dad and/or son/daughter it would be...
+If I could make one wish come true for my dad and/or child(ren) it would be...